 Terms like canonical domain checks, robots.txt, HTML / W3C validated alt tags metadata and headings analysis all part of this vocabulary.

 Even in 2018, if you search Google for a free site audit, the software will scan your webpage and basically count the numbers of certain code features.

-URL is SEO friendly, if not then there is lots of shaking of heads, means is is your URL ie the address of your webpage in simple words as opposed in numbers ///4343/ref= etc.
+URL is SEO friendly, if not then there are lots of shaking of heads, means is your URL ie the address of your webpage in simple words as opposed in numbers ///4343/ref= etc.

 Alt tags are simply an old fashion way of giving an image and alternative (hence alt) description, so that should a browser not load images at least the words would appear giving the user at least an indication of what the image may have been.

-An old school technical SEO would practically have a coronary if you meta title is less than 70 characters.
+An old school technical SEO would practically have a coronary if your meta title is less than 70 characters.

 Technical SEO has not really developed over the last 5 years

 There has seen a number of additions which include page size and loading time, whether or not your website’s mobile-friendly.

 A few new rules have appeared like you should have at least 2000 words on your home page.

 Social media has appeared, is a website of a link to twitter, is there a blog on your website and lastly some reason the Holy Grail is your site is accessible via HTTPS (SSL).